tausif-sama/Bangladesh_Team-Prodigy/README.md

 4. The setup process is pretty self explanatory.
 Complete it as guided
 5. Open terminal and type in sudo apt update
 6. After that stage is complete, type in sudo apt upgrade
-7. After getting everything up to date in the os, now it’s time to install all the dependencies from the code(i.e, OpenCV)
+7. After getting everything up to date in the os, now it’s time to install all the dependencies from the code(i.e, OpenCV.
+Arduino IDE)
 8. Once all the installation is done, now it’s time to check and calibrate the thresholds
 9. Use the cam.py file to test if the camera is working properly.
 If the camera is flipped 180 degrees.
 Then change the flip_method=2 to flip__method=0